rioastamal/lightsail-containers-autoscaler/README.md

 ## How to Run (local)

-To run locally, make sure you already configure your AWS credentials via `~/.aws` or via `AWS_*` environment variables.
-Make sure you have permissions to write to DynamoDB table and Lightsail Container service.
+To run locally, configure your AWS credentials via `~/.aws` or via `AWS_*` environment variables.
+Then make sure you have permissions to write to DynamoDB table and Lightsail Container service.
 Take a look at IAM permissions defined in serverless.yml file.

-First, define required environment.
+First, define required environment variables.
 In this case I am using `ap-southeast-1` and `demo-auto` as example values.

 ```sh
 export AWS_DEFAULT_REGION=ap-southeast-1